BorgNumberOne/Weishaupt_CanApiJson/README.md

 *Update:*
 Node-RED example is here: https://github.com/BorgNumberOne/Weishaupt_CanApiJson/issues/3
-Home Assistant Integration is here: https://github.com/kraiz/hassio-weishaupt
+Home Assistant Integration is available here: https://github.com/kraiz/hassio-weishaupt
-*Update*

 **Important:**
-Using the **€ $ Weishaupt WEM portal $ €** and the local control at the same time is not possible.
+Using the **Weishaupt WEM portal** and local control at the same time is not possible.
-You can either use the **€ $ Weishaupt WEM Portal $ €** or the local control.
+You can either use the **Weishaupt WEM portal** or local control.
 https://www.wemportal.com/Web/Documents/FAQ/FAQ.de.pdf?lang=de

 You cannot use both (WEM Portal and local access) at the same time:
-google: "Gateway und WEM-Portal-Nutzung schließen sich gegenseitig aus"
+Search for: "Gateway und WEM-Portal-Nutzung schließen sich gegenseitig aus"
 (WEM Gateway and WEM Portal usage are mutually exclusive.)

-Furthermore, control / configure / read and set the settings of the "Systemgerät" itself (http://wem-sg/) is also realized with/through the Weishaupt CanApiJson / Weishaupt CAPI in the background via the web interface:
+Furthermore, control, configure, read, and modify the settings of the "Systemgerät" itself (http://wem-sg/) is also handled via the Weishaupt CanApiJson / Weishaupt CAPI in the background via the web interface:
 Just analyze the content of:
 http://wem-sg/script/einstellung.js
 http://wem-sg/script/Form_eth_log.js